Namer: Capabilities

 Namer is capable of maneuvering in difficult terrain, powered by the Teledyne Continental AVDS-1790-9AR 1200 hp V12 air-cooled diesel engine of the Merkava Mark III.
 Namer is able to carry up to 12 troops (crewmen and fully equipped infantrymen) and one stretcher, or two stretchers and medical equipment on a Namerbulance MEDEVAC version.
 The original Merkava Mark IV rear entrance was redesigned to be a wider door ramp with a sniper port.
 Two hatches are fitted on the roof, which is higher than Merkava's hull roof.
 Namer also shares a digital battlefield management system with Merkava Mark IV, giving it hunter-killer team capabilities.

 Namer CEV

 On 13 April 2016, the Israeli Defense Ministry released video and photos of combat engineering versions of the Namer undergoing testing.
 There are three combat engineering derivatives: a bulldozer version to be operated by company commanders; a breaching and obstacle bridging version to be operated by platoon commanders; and a towing version to be operated by platoon sergeants.
 Additional engineering devices, such as CARPET mine-breaching rockets, can be installed per mission.
-Combat engineering Namers are equipped with the Trophy APS, and would endow brigade-level teams with capabilities they never had before to deal with tunnels, bridge obstacles, and maneuver in high-threat areas.
+Combat engineering Namers are equipped with the Trophy APS, and would endow brigade-level teams with capabilities they never had before to handle tunnels, bridge obstacles, and maneuver in high-threat areas.
 The Namer CEV entered service in the end 2016, at Battalion 603 of the Combat Engineering Corps, and is projected to enter service of the 601st Battalion in 2021.